-gangletown is a weekly newsletter written by David Kimple.
+Gangletown is a newsletter written by me - David Kimple - and contains personal essays, fiction, scripts, and low-brow expressions of thirst.
 Subscribers will receive updates directly in their e-mail.

-*Paid subscriptions help to support my work as an independent writer.
+Please Note: Paid subscriptions help to support my work as an independent writer.
 If you’re able to pay for this work, it is very appreciated.
-That said, if you would like full-access but are unable to pay for any reason, send me a simple message, and I’ll make it happen.
+That said, I am also employed in a day job full-time and do not *need* the money to survive.
+If you would like full access but paying isn’t what you feel is best (for any reason), send me a simple message, and I’ll comp you in.

 WTF is a ‘gangletown’?